 Davide Astori’s stray pass was intercepted by Franco Vazquez, who rolled in his fellow Argentine to slot home the opener from close range.

-It was Dybala's 10th goal of the campaign and the third time this season that Rudi Garcia's men had gone behind inside the opening three minutes.
+It was Dybala’s tenth goal of the campaign and the third time this season that Rudi Garcia’s men have gone behind inside the opening three minutes.

-A depleted Roma side were clearly missing the presence of Daniele De Rossi, Radja Nainggolan and Seydou Keita in a midfield that was persistently bypassed by a Palermo side who played with a real zip in the first half, frequently looking to get Vazquez and Dybala running at an often exposed visiting backline.
+A depleted Roma side was clearly missing the presence of Daniele De Rossi, Radja Nainggolan and Seydou Keita in a midfield that was persistently bypassed by a Palermo side which played with a real zip in the first half, frequently looking to get Vazquez and Dybala running at an often exposed Roma back line.

-In a quiet first period the hosts could have doubled their lead five minutes before the break, but Morgan De Sanctis made a diving save to stop Edgar Barreto's header from 12 yards as Roma failed to secure a single shot on target in the opening 45 minutes.
+The hosts could have doubled their lead five minutes before the break, but Morgan De Sanctis made a diving save to stop Edgar Barreto’s header from 12 yards.
+Roma failed to secure a single shot on target in the opening 45 minutes.

 The Giallorossi made a much more positive start to the second half, carving out their best chance of the match within a minute of the restart, but Mattia Destro could only head Jose Holebas’ whipped cross over the bar.

-Roma continued to press and were level two minutes later when Pjanic's in-swining free kick from the left was nodded down by Kevin Strootman for Destro to stab home from inside the six-yard box.
+Roma continued to press and was level two minutes later when Pjanic’s in-swinging free kick from the left was nodded down by Kevin Strootman for Destro to stab home from inside the six-yard box.

-But for all Roma's improvement, Palermo should have been ahead a minute later as Baretto played in Dybala, but this time the Argentine's shot was blocked by a sprawling De Sanctis.
+But for all Roma’s improvement, Palermo should have been level when Baretto played in Dybala, but this time the Argentine’s shot was blocked by a sprawling De Sanctis.

-The draw means table-topping Juventus have the chance to extend their lead at the summit of Serie A to five points when they host Verona on Sunday.
+The draw means table-topping Juventus has the chance to extend its lead at the summit of Serie A to five points when it hosts Verona on Sunday.